Rayven’s Workflow Builder is the engine behind your real-time logic, data transformations, and automations.

 -

-The Workflows page gives you a centralized view of all workflows in your environment, both individual and shared.
+The Workflows page provides a centralized view of all workflows in your environment — whether personal, shared, active, or paused.

 Field | Description |